Skeleton Key

 What you can adjust

-- Public data only.
+• Public data only.
 The analyst sees what's publicly indexed: ad libraries (where available), search signals, news coverage, brand websites.
 It cannot access competitors' first-party data, internal strategy documents, or paid research databases.
+Prior competitive audits or paid-database extracts can be attached from the Documents page to bring them into scope.